Nested resources

 descriptions to be useful!
 Add this scenario to the

-spec/features/creating_tickets_spec.rb
+spec/features/creating_tickets_spec.rb file:

 scenario "with an invalid description" do